Wikipedia has an excellent definition of the Makers:

 The maker culture is a contemporary culture or subculture representing a technology-based extension of DIY culture that intersects with hacker culture which is less concerned with physical objects (opposed to software) and the creation of new devices (opposed to tinkering with existing ones).
 Typical interests enjoyed by the maker culture include engineering-oriented pursuits such as electronics, robotics, 3-D printing, and the use of CNC tools, as well as more traditional activities such as metalworking, woodworking, and, mainly, its predecessor, the traditional arts and crafts.

 The Snohomish County Makers Group is formed as a non-profit corporation in the state of Washington as “SnoCo Makers Corporation”.
 We are a 501(c)(3) public charity.
 Our papers and meetings that have been transcribed are available on this Google Drive.
 The bylaws are written so that no director or officer receive any compensation besides the warm-fuzzies; all income goes back into the organization.

 Our purpose is the advancement of knowledge in computer science and maker activities for any interested parties in the Snohomish County area regardless of their ability to contribute financially.
 We provide workshop space and tools for use to those who could not otherwise afford them.

-The board of directors consist of three members: Charles Ihler of Everett, Kelley Gruol of Everett, and Josh DeWinter of Lake Stevens.
+The board of directors consist of four members: Charles Ihler of Everett, Kelly Gruol of Everett, Z Johnson of Mill Creek and Martin Smit of Earth.